fdelia/speaklocal/README.md

 ## Main Issues (so far)

 * Ok, testing works.
-But it's full of workarounds and not so intuitive.
+But it's full of workarounds and not so intuitive (e.g. testing a promise).

 I find it a bit disappointing to waste that much time on stackoverflow and blog posts just to make tests work...
 In my opinion tests should work out of the box.

 * Long initial loading time: 4-6 seconds because of the meteor subscribtions.
 Haven't found a practical solution so far.
-* State change to `posts` (click on the home icon in the navbar) is a bit slow too.
+* That's a small issue: State change to `posts` (click on the home icon in the navbar) is a bit slow too.
 Main originator is a posts-query with sort(), which takes about 500ms.
+The same queries executed in the mongodb shell take all <5ms.

 Both issues didn't bother before adding several tousands of test rows to the db.
 I tried to solve it with limits in Meteor.publish() and extra Meteor.publish()'s for all needs, but the solution is not convincing.